-Requirement Details

-Platform 2 GHz processor (recommended minimum)

-Memory 8 GB of RAM minimum, 16 GB recommended

-Additional RAM Requirements: Using Local Storage, Cross-Connection Query, Business Intelligence connections, or NoSQL connections can require an additional 500 MB of RAM.
-These features start processes (mysqld.exe, hubproxy.exe) which persist for the Toad session.

-Note: The memory required may vary based on the following:

-Applications that are running on your system when using Toad

-Size and complexity of the database

-Amount of database activity

-Number of concurrent users accessing the database

-Hard Disk Space 800 MB to install Toad

-450 MB to run Toad

-Additional Recommendations: For retrieving large queries, allow 10 GB free disk space (or more, depending on the size of the data being retrieved).
+Requirement Details Platform 2 GHz processor (recommended minimum) Memory 8 GB of RAM minimum, 16 GB recommended Additional RAM Requirements: Using Local Storage, Cross-Connection Query, Business Intelligence connections, or NoSQL connections can require an additional 500 MB of RAM These features start processes (mysqld.exe, hubproxy.exe) which persist for the Toad session.
+Note: The memory required may vary based on the following: Applications that are running on your system when using Toad Size and complexity of the database Amount of database activity Number of concurrent users accessing the database Hard Disk Space 800 MB to install Toad 450 MB to run Toad Additional Recommendations: For retrieving large queries, allow 10 GB free disk space (or more, depending on the size of the data being retrieved).
 After retrieving 2500 rows, Toad saves data in a TMP (.tmp) file in the user's Temp directory.
 These TMP files are deleted when Toad closes.

-Operating Windows Server® 2012

-System Windows Server® 2012 R2

-Windows Server® 2016

-Windows Server® 2019

-Windows® 8.1 (32-bit or 64-bit)
+Operating System Windows Server® 2012 Windows Server® 2012 R2 Windows Server® 2016 Windows Server® 2019 Windows® 8.1 (32-bit or 64-bit) Windows® 10

-Windows® 10

-Requirement Details .NET Microsoft® .NET Framework 4.7.1 Framework Teradata® .NET Data Provider You must install the Teradata .NET Data Provider (13.10 or later) to use a Teradata native connection in Toad.
+Requirement Details .NET Microsoft® .NET Framework 4.7.1 Teradata® .NET Data Provider Framework You must install the Teradata .NET Data Provider (13.10 or later) to use a Teradata native connection in Toad.
 Note: To use a Teradata connection in a cross-connection query, you must also install a Teradata (13.10 or later) ODBC driver.
 Additional Software Visual C++ Redistributable for Visual Studio 2019.
 This software is required.
 It is included in installation using the .exe installer.
 If using the .msi installer, ensure that this software is installed prior to installation.
-See Visual C++ Redistributable for VS 2019.
+See Visual C++ Redistributable for VS 2019 .
 For 64-bit Toad Data Point, both 32-bit and 64-bit Visual C++ packages are required.
 Database DB2® Client Client Toad no longer installs a DB2 Client along with the Toad application.
 When connecting to a DB2 database, ensure that you have a DB2 Client or IBM Data Server Driver installed.
 Toad supports DB2 Client versions 9.7.6 through 11.1.
 Oracle® Client Toad can connect to Oracle using Direct Connect (no Oracle Client required) or using an Oracle Client or Oracle Instant Client.
 However, if you want to use LDAP, you must install an Oracle Client.
 Toad supports 9i or later Oracle Clients and Oracle Instant Clients.
 Notes: You cannot use Oracle Direct Connection in a cross-connection query.
 To use an Oracle connection in a cross-connection query, you must install an Oracle Client (full install) or you must install the Oracle Instant Client plus the Oracle ODBC driver.
+ODBC Driver In order to create a native Snowflake connection, you must install the ODBC Driver 2.24.2 (or later) provided by Snowflake.
+Upon installing and configuring the driver, Toad Data Point will be set for this type of connection.
+Note: New versions of the Snowflake ODBC Driver are backward-compatible, but there is no guarantee that earlier versions are forward-compatible.
+Active monitoring and maintaining or installed versions is advised.
+For more information regarding the process of creating Snowflake connections, please refer to the Installation Guide and User Guide.
 Additional Web Browser Requirements Microsoft® Internet Explorer® 11 or later Screen Recommended maximum DPI settings for Toad are 125%.
 It is possible to use Toad up to 200% but some dialog windows will not be completely usable anymore.
 Maximum tested resolution for Toad is 3800 x 2160 px.